tassoneroberto/jpokebot/README.md

 ## Introduction
 :robot: Pokémon GO bot written in Java.

-:exclamation: This project is not working with lastest Niantic API versions! :exclamation:
+:exclamation: This project is not working with latest Niantic API versions! :exclamation:

 N.B.
 This project uses the following APIs: https://github.com/Grover-c13/PokeGOAPI-Java